 The Union’s political landscape is shifting, and this is being mirrored in changes to its institutional and decision-making structures.
 The impact of these changes requires careful assessment.
 This Forum considers issues ranging from the implications of the new Lisbon Treaty to the efficiency and transparency of the institutional set-up, the accountability of EU decision-makers, and how best to involve the public and civil society actors in the debate over current and future issues facing the Union.

-This Forum is chaired by John Wyles, Senior Adviser, and coordinated by Senior Policy Analyst Janis A. Emmanouilidis.
+This Forum is chaired by John Wyles, Senior Adviser, and coordinated by Director of Studies Janis A. Emmanouilidis.